Disconnected Agreement in Networks Prone to Link Failures: Fast Agreement

-We present a fast algorithm solving Consensus in networks with link failures, assuming that a bound on stretch is known.
-The algorithm is called \textsc{Fast-Consensus}; its pseudocode is presented in Figure~\ref{fig:fast-consensus}.
-Every node strives to eventually decide on as large a value as possible, so a node remembers only the largest value it has witnessed so far.
-Every node iterates, through $\Lambda$ rounds, the operation to send a message to all neighbors as soon as an input value has been learned that is greater than the greatest remembered before.
-The messages in the first round carry the respective senders' input values.
-All nodes halt after $\Lambda$ rounds, and every node decides on the greatest value it has learned about.
+We present next a fast algorithm solving disconnected agreement, assuming that a bound~$\Lambda$ on stretch is known to all nodes.
+The algorithm is called \textsc{Fast-Agreement}; its pseudocode is given in Figure~\ref{fig:fast-agreement}.
+Every node strives to eventually decide on the largest value possible, so a node remembers, in a variable \texttt{candidate}, only the largest value it has witnessed so far.
+This variable is initialized to the input value.
+At each round, a node either sends its \texttt{candidate} value to all neighbors or pauses in sending messages, then receives all incoming messages from the neighbors, if any, and updates \texttt{candidate} to the maximum value received in messages is some are greater than the current value.
+A node sends messages to neighbors at a round if either this is the first round, so \texttt{candidate} is the input value, or if \texttt{candidate} was updated to a new value in the previous round.
+We have that if a node sends a particular value to its neighbors then it does so only once.
+All nodes halt after $\Lambda$ rounds, and every node decides on the \texttt{candidate} value, which is the largest value it has learned about.

+In analyzing correctness of the algorithm, we asses when values of some magnitude carried in messages reach connected components of the network~$G_F$.
+Let $C$ be a connected component of graph~$G_F$.
+We say that \emph{value~$v$ reaches~$C$} at a round if a node in $C$ has its \texttt{candidate} value at least as large as~$v$ by this round.
+Graph $G_F-C$ denotes $G_F$ with the nodes in $C$ removed along with their incident edges.

+\begin{lemma} If a value reaches a connected component $C$ of network $G_F$ then this occurs by the round equal to the stretch of $G_F-C$ plus~$1$. \end{lemma}